rafael-luigi-bekkema/powerman/README.md

 # powerman
-A simple power manager that auto-suspend but not when playing media
+A simple power manager that auto-suspends the computer, but not when playing media

 ## Usage